Ad1302/PythonPrep/problem/README.md

 - A single number representing the largest prime factor
 - Must be a prime number
 - Will be the biggest among all prime factors

+---

+# Problem 4: Largest Palindrome Product

+## Question
+A palindromic number reads the same both ways.
+The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.
+Find the largest palindrome made from the product of two 3-digit numbers.

+## Explanation

+1. **Understanding Palindromes**
+- A palindrome reads the same forwards and backwards (like 9009)
+- Example given: 9009 is palindrome (largest from 2-digit numbers)
+- It's the product of 91 and 99

+2. **Main Task**
+- Find products of all 3-digit numbers (100 to 999)
+- Check which products are palindromes
+- Find the largest among these palindromes

+3. **Expected Output**
+- A single number that is:
+  - A palindrome
+  - Product of two 3-digit numbers
+  - The largest such palindrome

+### What is a palindrome?
+A **palindrome** is a number (or word) that reads the same forwards and backwards.
+For example:
+- 121 is a palindrome because if you read it from left to right or right to left, it’s the same number.
+- 9009 is also a palindrome because if you reverse the digits, you still get 9009.

+### The problem:
+The task is to **find the largest palindromic number** that is the **product of two 3-digit numbers**.
+A 3-digit number is any number between 100 and 999 (like 100, 999, etc.).

+For example, if you multiply two 3-digit numbers:
+- \( 91 \times 99 = 9009 \)
+9009 is a palindrome, and in the original problem, this was the largest palindrome from the product of two 2-digit numbers.

+Now, we want to find the largest palindrome that is the product of two **3-digit numbers**.

+### Breakdown of the steps to solve the problem:

+1. **Multiply two 3-digit numbers**:
+   - You will need to consider all combinations of two 3-digit numbers.
+The numbers go from 100 to 999.
+   - So, you are multiplying numbers like \( 100 \times 100 \), \( 100 \times 101 \), \( 100 \times 102 \), and so on, up to \( 999 \times 999 \).

+2. **Check if the product is a palindrome**:
+   - After each multiplication, you check if the result is a palindrome.
+For example, if the result of multiplying two numbers is 9009, you check if 9009 reads the same forwards and backwards (it does, so it’s a palindrome).

+3. **Keep track of the largest palindrome**:
+   - While checking each product, you want to **keep track of the largest palindrome** you've found.
+If a new palindrome is larger than the previous largest one, update it.

+4. **Stop when you've found all products**:
+   - You'll eventually check all possible products of 3-digit numbers (from 100 to 999) and find the largest palindrome.

+### Example to clarify:
+Let’s work through an example manually to understand better:
+- Consider two 3-digit numbers: 101 and 102.
+- Multiply them:
+  \[
+  101 \times 102 = 10302
+  \]
+- Check if 10302 is a palindrome: It’s **not**, because if you reverse the digits, you get 20301, which is not the same.

+Let’s try another one:
+- Take 101 and 103.
+- Multiply them:
+  \[
+  101 \times 103 = 10403
+  \]
+- Check if 10403 is a palindrome: It’s **not**, because reversing 10403 gives 30401, which is not the same.

+You would continue doing this for all pairs of 3-digit numbers, and eventually, you’d find the largest palindrome, which, as the problem suggests, turns out to be **906609** (from \( 913 \times 993 \)).

+### Final answer:
+After running the code, the largest palindrome product of two 3-digit numbers is **906609**.